 Civica for Complaint Management can also be delivered to drive the management of credit reporting disputes (including Automated Consumer Dispute Verification (ACDV) and e-Oscar related activities), mortgage servicing inquiries, and many other complaint-related processes.

-An easy-to-use, cost-effective and intuitive system, Civica Complaints Management for Financial Services, makes it easy to capture manage, track and report on complaints, disputes, inquiries, and feedback regardless of where and how the customer contacts your organization.
+An easy-to-use, cost-effective and intuitive system, Civica Complaints Management for Financial Services, makes it easy to capture manage, track and report on complaints, disputes, inquiries, and feedback regardless of where and how the customer contacts your organisation.

 Civica Complaints Management for Financial Services includes: